coherent-research/dcs-documentation/DcsPublicApiDescription.md

 For each endpoint it is possible to specify the maximum number of requests per time period, e.g. 100 requests per minute, or 10 requests per second.

 When the rate is exceeded the request will be rejected with the HTTP status code 429.
-The contents of the response will contain a JSON object with the following properties
+The following property contents of the response will contain a JSON object with the following properties

 | Property          | Value                                                          | Note |
 | ----------------- | -------------------------------------------------------------- | ---- |